Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName

-For migration of Custom Document DI 4.0 Preview, specifying an analyzer prefix is optional.
+For migration of Document Field Extraction DI 4.0 Preview, specifying an analyzer prefix is optional.
 However, if you wish to create multiple analyzers from the same analyzer.json, please add an analyzer prefix.
 If provided, the analyzer ID will become analyzer-prefix_doc-type.
 Otherwise, it will simply remain as the doc_type in the fields.json.

 _**NOTE:** You are only allowed to create one analyzer per analyzer ID._